omogbolahan94/About-Me-Chat-Bot/README.md

 If a user asks about the projects I've worked on, this tool accesses my public GitHub repositories and returns a structured list containing:
     * Project Name
     * URL
-    * Description

-Each project is then described in bullet point format for clarity.
+    * Description<br>Each project is then described in bullet point format for clarity.

 ### 🔔 Smart Notifications
 For real-time updates, both the `record_user_details` and `record_unknown_question` tools are integrated with Google Chrome push notifications, ensuring I receive alerts whenever: